VladimirKalachikhin/Galadriel-map/README.md

 12. Control the GaladrielCache Loader:
  ![Control Loader](screenshots/s4.png)<br>
 Set region, start loader, watch the progress.
+The loader runs on the server, so it autonomous and robust.
+Loader restart after server reboot and it will work until it finishes.
+For see of loaded tiles use coverage switch.

 13. Dashboard.
  _dashboard.php_ - the separate app to display some instruments if it is in your board network, on weak (and/or old) devices, such as E-ink readers, for example.
 Displayed velocity, depth and true and magnetic heading.